ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

           'remote-user' => 'vagrant',
         );

-7. Check in your vagrant configuration and push to a project specific *projects/client--project* branch.
+7. Check in your vagrant configuration and push to the master branch of your [vagrant_repo].

         [vagrant_repo]$ git commit -a -m 'creating branch for project name' [vagrant_repo]$ git push origin master

 8. Create the setup guide for your project by replacing the [vagrant_repo] README.md file with setup instructions similar to the [UserQuickstart](Documentation/UserQuickstart.md).
+New members of your project team will use this guide to setup their local environment for the first time.
+Make sure it is accurate and tested well to save project time.

 9. Test your setup guide by following it exactly in a temporary directory.
 Make sure everything works as expected.
+Any problems with the setup guide will be yours to address later.

 10. *Note:* Additional configuration is possible and explained in the [Customization guide](Customization.md).
 The two areas of intended configuration are by editing the *Vagrantfile* and through the creation of project-specific cookbooks.

-## Troubleshooting